facebook/sapp/README.md

 In this mode, you can dig into the issues that Pyre surfaces.
 Following is an example of how to use the various commands.

-Start out by listing all known issues:
+Start by listing all known issues:

 ```text
 ==========================================================